Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 What is not public matters just as much.

-But there is no publicly available standalone Stage 5 PFS, FS, or due-diligence package laying out the assumptions behind the roughly EUR 1 billion extension decision.
+There is no publicly available standalone Stage 5 PFS, FS, or due-diligence package laying out the assumptions behind the roughly EUR 1 billion extension decision.
+That distinction matters for technical reporting to NI 43-101 and JORC, where the line between a declared case and a future expansion concept needs to stay clear.

 That is why the safest and most useful framing is not “the tax killed Stage 5.”